Tewkesbury Abbey: Choirs

-The Abbey possesses, in effect, two choirs.
+The abbey possesses, in effect, two choirs.
 The Abbey Choir sings at Sunday services, with children (boys and girls) and adults in the morning, and adults in the evening.
-Tewkesbury Abbey Schola Cantorum is a professional choir of men and boys based at Dean Close Preparatory School and sings at weekday Evensongs as well as occasional masses and concerts.
-The Abbey School Tewkesbury, which educated, trained and provided choristers to sing the service of Evensong from its foundation in 1973 by Miles Amherst, closed in 2006; the choir was then re-housed at Dean Close School, Cheltenham, and renamed the Tewkesbury Abbey Schola Cantorum.
+Tewkesbury Abbey Schola Cantorum is a professional choir of men, boys and girls based at Dean Close Preparatory School and sings at weekday Evensongs as well as occasional masses and concerts.

+The abbey previously had its own school to educate and provide choristers to sing the service of Evensong.
+The Abbey School was founded in 1973 by Miles Amherst and closed in 2006.
+The choir was then re-housed at Dean Close School, Cheltenham, and renamed the Tewkesbury Abbey Schola Cantorum.

 Worship

-For the most part, worship at the Abbey has been emphatically High Anglican.
+For the most part, worship at the abbey has been emphatically High Anglican.
 However, in more recent times there has been an acknowledgement of the value of less solemn worship, and this is reflected in the two congregational services offered on Sunday mornings.
 The first of these (at 9.15am) is a Parish Eucharist, with modern language and an informal atmosphere; a parish breakfast is typically served after this service.
 The main Sung Eucharist at 11am is solemn and formal, including a choral Mass; traditional language is used throughout, and most parts of the service are indeed sung, including the Collect and Gospel reading.
 Choral Evensong is sung on Sunday evenings, and also on Monday, Tuesday, Thursday and Friday during the week.
 A said Eucharist also takes place every day of the week, at varying times, and alternating between traditional and modern language.
-Each summer since 1969 (with the exception of 2007 when the town was hit by floods) the Abbey has played host to Musica Deo Sacra, a festival combining music and liturgy.
-Photography in the Abbey is restricted.
+Each summer since 1969 (with the exception of 2007 when the town was hit by floods) the abbey has played host to Musica Deo Sacra, a festival combining music and liturgy.
+Photography in the abbey is restricted.